blueskythlikesclouds/SkythTools/README.md

 ## Sonic Colors
 - PathImporter
 	- A maxscript that allows you to import a .path.bin file.
-	- Original script made by: arukibree
+	- Original script made by arukibree.
-	- Modification made by: SKmaric
+	- Modifications made by SKmaric.
 - col2fbx
 	- A program that converts a _col.orc file to an FBX file.
 - llightConverter